sentclose/sentc-docs/docs/guide/e2ee/group.md

 :::: tabs#p

 @tab Javascript
-Set verify to `1` to verify the key but ignore it when the user was deleted.
+Set verifying to `1` to verify the key but ignore it when the user was deleted.
 Set it to `2` to throw an error if the user is not found.

 ```ts
 //the user obj from login